PhantomOffKanagawa/deviant-ops/README.md

 ### ✨ Sample Response

-This is just an absolute *gem* 💎 of a PR:
+This is just an absolute ✨*gem*✨ 💎💎💎 of a PR:

+Honestly just outshining ☀️ the rest of the codebase 😎😎😎

 ---